View of an aisle with seating on both sides leading a band performing on stage.

 The El Mocambo

 The large neon palm tree sign is a very familiar sight on downtown Toronto’s Spadina Avenue.
-Although the site was constructed in 1910, it wasn’t until 1948 when, armed with one of the city’s first liquor licences, it served as an entertainment venue and music hall.
+Although the site was constructed in 1910, it wasn’t until 1948 when, armed with one of the city’s first liquor licences, it transformed into an entertainment venue and music hall.

-Since then, the "El Mo" has been a key player in Toronto's bourgeoning music scene, and famously hosted The Rolling Stones in 1977.
+Since then, the "El Mo" has been a key player in Toronto’s burgeoning music scene and famously hosted The Rolling Stones in 1977.
 The El Mo has undergone several incarnations in the last few decades but has recently been reborn and revitalized as a live music venue.

 Location: 464 Spadina Avenue, Toronto